 - A list of courses you’d like to take (why these providers?
 How do you imagine them?),

-- A list of books that you would like to read in the near future (why these authors?)
+- A list of books that you would like to read shortly (why these authors?)

 10. Gift Suggestions

 It’s amazing how technology radically changes the culture of gift-giving in the 21st Century.
 Every single day, multitudes of people check the Internet for gift ideas for somebody they care for.
 It may be for a birthday, christening, graduation, Christmas, or any other occasion.
 The point is, that you will never run out of things to write in this category.
 It’s a treasure trove of ideas!
 Not only you can create articles for certain occasions like Valentine’s Day, Mother’s Day, Father’s Day, etc., but you can also write gift suggestions for certain types of people such as bookworms, artists, travelers, sports enthusiasts, techies, adventurers, thinkers, music lovers, hobbyists, poets, and so on.
 You can also make gift suggestions for specific age groups such as infants, toddlers, kids, teenagers, young adults, middle age, and the elderly.
 Do I hear the idea of gears in your head turning?

 If you intend to use affiliation, remember to promote only valuable products that you use daily and that meet your expectations.
 Your readers will appreciate it and you will remain trustworthy.

 - Your readers win because they bought a great product,